 Antibiotics are drugs used to treat bacterial infections.
 They work by killing or stopping the growth of harmful bacteria.

-Since the 1940s, antibiotics have been given to farm animals like cows, pigs and poultry in order to treat infections or prevent an illness from spreading.
+Since the 1940s, antibiotics have been given to farm animals such as cows, pigs, and chickens in order to treat infections or prevent an illness from spreading.